You create farms using the Farms page.

 - High threshold: 66%

-For an in-depth description about the power management features of Horizon Cloud and descriptions of how they work in various scenarios, see the VMware Horizon Cloud Service™ on Microsoft Azure RDS Desktop and Application Scalability white paper located here in vmware.com.
+For an in-depth description about the power management features of Horizon Cloud and descriptions of how they work in various scenarios, see the VMware Horizon Cloud Service™ on Microsoft Azure RDS Desktop and Application Scalability technical paper located here in vmware.com.

 Timeout Handling Configure how you want the system to handle certain types of user sessions.Note: The user sessions governed by these settings are the user logins to the Windows operating system session of the RDS session desktop or application.
 These sessions are not the user logins in Horizon Client, Horizon HTML Access, or Workspace ONE.